Skip to main content

 • New non-required relations.

-• Additional configurations that don't affect the core functionality.
+• Additional configurations that do not affect the core functionality.

 • They cannot be created, deleted, or modified directly.